 Concerned about your aging parents' health?
 Use this guide to gauge how your aging parents are doing — and what to do if they need help.By Mayo Clinic Staff

 As your parents get older, how can you be sure they're taking care of themselves and staying healthy?

 When you visit your parents, start by considering these questions:

 Pay attention to your parents' appearance.
-Are their clothes clean?
-Do they appear to be taking good care of themselves?
-Failure to keep up with daily routines — such as bathing, tooth brushing and other basic grooming — could indicate dementia, depression or physical impairments.
+Failure to keep up with daily routines — such as bathing and brushing teeth — could indicate dementia, depression or physical impairments.

-Driving can sometimes be challenging for older adults.
-If your aging parents become confused while driving or you're concerned about their ability to drive safely, it might be time to stop driving.
-To help your aging parents maintain their independence, suggest other transportation options — such as taking the bus, using a van service, hiring a driver or taking advantage of other local transportation options.
+Driving can be challenging for older adults.
+If your parents become confused while driving or you're concerned about their ability to drive safely — especially if they have experienced a moving violation or an accident — it might be time to stop driving.

 Losing weight without trying could be a sign that something's wrong.
-For aging parents, weight loss could be related to many factors, including:
+Weight loss could be related to many factors, including:

 - Difficulty cooking.
-Your parents could be having difficulty finding the energy to cook, grasping the tools necessary to cook, or reading labels or directions on food products.
+Your parents might be having difficulty finding the energy to cook, grasping the necessary tools, or reading labels or directions on food products.

 - Loss of taste or smell.
 Your parents might not be interested in eating if food doesn't taste or smell as good as it used to.